FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 this project from the ground up?
 It is of course difficult to say, and it is important to emphasize that one cannot be sure what portion of the performance increase can be attributed to inherent language features as opposed to design differences.
-Indeed, our MATLAB code suffers from inefficiencies due to its long, cumulative development, and support for a plethora of models and features.
+Indeed, our MATLAB code suffers from many inefficiencies due to its long, cumulative development, and support for a plethora of models and features.
-These design issues have been largely addressed in our Julia package.
-If we are most interested in isolating differences to the languages themselves, our code to compute the model solution with gensys and apply the Kalman filter has relatively little redesign and optimization as compared to the MATLAB code and provides the most comparable, though still imperfect, measurements of performance.
-This reduction of 1/5th to 3/4th could therefore be taken as a first estimate of Julia's advantage in this single arena of computation.
+Meanwhile, these design issues have been largely addressed in our Julia package.
+To best isolate differences in the languages themselves, we can look at our code to compute the model solution with `gensys` and apply the Kalman filter with `kalman_filter`.
+These two functions have relatively little redesign and optimization as compared to the MATLAB code and provide the most comparable, though still imperfect, measurements of performance.
+The reduction of 1/5th to 3/4th in computing time, therefore, could be taken as a first estimate of Julia's advantage in this single arena of computation.

 ## Code Improvements